Former sex slave's nightmare continues long after freedom

 How much care trafficking survivors need depends on what they have been through, their personality, and their situation once they have escaped.

-However, counseling is stigmatized in many cultures, and even if people are offered help, "they'll say 'no' because they think it means that they are crazy," Zimmerman said.
+However, counselling is stigmatised in many cultures, and even if people are offered help, "they'll say 'no' because they think it means that they are crazy", Zimmerman said.

 There needs to be a greater focus on finding out exactly what kind of assistance victims of trafficking need, she said.

-"If you could find something that would work with a population that's as traumatized as this and as diverse as this . . . you could really roll that out to the millions of people who are being trafficked right now," she said.
+"If you could find something that would work with a population that's as traumatised as this and as diverse as this … you could really roll that out to the millions of people who are being trafficked right now," she said.

 "It's not just about prosecuting the perpetrators.
 In the end I think if you gave somebody the choice between regaining their mental health versus prosecuting their perpetrator, I think you know which one they'd choose."